CosmicFinisher/CosmicLexicon.Foundation/src/globalization/README.Foundation.Globalization.md

-# OpenEchoSystem.Core.Globalization
+# ConsmicLexicon.Foundation.Globalization

 ## Overview

-OpenEchoSystem.Core.Globalization provides culture-aware operations and localization utilities for .NET applications.
+ConsmicLexicon.Foundation.Globalization provides culture-aware operations and localization utilities for .NET applications.
 It focuses on proper handling of cultural differences in data formatting and processing.

 ## Features